Livelihood alternatives for conservation

 - defining eco-friendly village-level community-based tourism in the landscape of Francois’ Langur habitat

-- establishing self-help groups in villages we work with to help villagers with marketing products and community needs
+- establishing self-help groups in villages we work to help with marketing of products and community needs